cxcorp/TestTarget/README.md

 	After setting the variables, the address of the state struct is printed with the PRIXPTR format specifier.
 Then, a call is made to getchar() to pause execution.

+## Compiling

+TestTarget has no dependencies outside the C standard library.

+### Windows:
+ 1. Install Visual Studio, latest Community Edition will do fine
+ 2. Launch `Developer Command Prompt for VS2015` (or whichever VS version you have), or run (replace 14.0 with your version):
+	`C:\Program Files (x86)\Microsoft Visual Studio 14.0\VC\vcvarsall.bat`
+	in order to set up the environmental variables.
+ 3. Run `build.bat` or `nmake all /F NMakeFile`

+### Linux:
+ 1. Run `make all`

-# License
+## License
 TestTarget is licensed under the MIT License (Expat).
 See LICENSE.